Adrenergic blocking agent: Hypertensive drugs

-Beta 2 blocker
+Beta-2 blocker

 Since beta-2 blocker has limited clinical uses, there is a lack of information on drug interaction regarding beta-2 blocker.

-Beta 3 blocker
+Beta-3 blocker

-Since beta-3 blocker is still under development, there is a lack of information on drug interaction about beta-3 blocker.
+Since beta-3 blockers are still under development, there is a lack of information on drug interactions.

-Mechanism of Action
+Mechanism of action

-Alpha 1 blocker
+Alpha-1 blocker

 Alpha 1 blocker exerts its action on alpha-1 receptor, dilating the smooth muscles.
 Alpha-1 receptor is a Gq type G-protein coupled receptor.
 When it is activated, it will lead to activation of phospholipase C, raising the intracellular level of IP3 and DAG.
 As a result, a higher intracellular concentration of Calcium is achieved, contributing to smooth muscle contraction and glycogenolysis.
 Alpha 1 blockers, in contrast, bind to and act as inhibitors of alpha-1 receptors, hence preventing the downstream action mentioned(increase of phospholipase C, IP3 and DAG hence increase of Ca Concentration).
 As a result, the contraction of smooth muscle is suppressed.

-Alpha 2 blocker
+Alpha-2 blocker

 The alpha-2 blocker acts on alpha-2 receptors.
 The alpha-2 receptor is a G-protein coupled receptor as well, which exert its action by Gi function, leading to an inhibition of adenylyl cyclase and thus reducing synthesis of cAMP.
 It lowers the amount of calcium inside the cell.
 Ultimately, release of noradrenaline and epinephrine will be inhibited and smooth muscles tend to dilate.
 Alpha-2 blocker stops the downstream signaling pathway (inhibit adenylyl cyclase, reduce cAMP and Ca), thus lead to release of the mentioned neurotransmitters(noradrenaline and epinephrine) and contraction of smooth muscle eventually.